Trump, Lopez Obrador discuss immigration, trade during first call

 In his victory speech, Lopez Obrador sought to assure investors he would pursue prudent economic policies and central bank independence.
 His economic advisers repeated this message in a call on Monday with investors and in an interview with Reuters.

-Even so, the peso weakened around 1 percent against the dollar and Mexico’s S&P/BMV IPC benchmark stock index was also down almost 1.5 percent as exit polls showed Lopez Obrador’s MORENA party performed strongly in the elections, which were also for members of Congress.
+Even so, the peso weakened around 1 percent against the dollar and Mexico's S&P/BMV IPC .MXX benchmark stock index was also down almost 1.5 percent as exit polls showed Lopez Obrador's MORENA party performed strongly in the elections, which were also for members of Congress.

 MORENA and its allies could win majorities in both chambers of Congress, according to projections based on results still trickling in.
-While that would make it easier for Lopez Obrador to work with Congress, the parties are expected to fall short of the two-thirds majority needed to roll back a five-year-old energy sector reform that has attracted oil majors such as Royal Dutch Shell to Mexico.
+While that would make it easier for Lopez Obrador to work with Congress, the parties are expected to fall short of the two-thirds majority needed to roll back a five-year-old energy sector reform that has attracted oil majors such as Royal Dutch Shell (RDSa.L) to Mexico.

 Additional reporting by Dave Graham, Julia Love, Christine Murray, Anthony Esposito, Berengere Sim and Delphine Schrank, Frank Jack Daniel; editing by Frances Kerry and Grant McCool